MicrosoftDocs/dynamics365-guidance/guidance/business-processes/procure-to-pay-issue-and-settle-vendor-payments-overview.md

 ## Next steps

-If you want to implement Dynamics 365 solutions to assist with your Manage travel and expenses business processes, you can use the following resources and steps to learn more.
-Links are added when articles are ready.
+If you want to implement Dynamics 365 solutions to assist with your Manage travel and expenses business processes, use the following resources and steps to learn more.
+(Links are added, when articles are ready.)

-- Manage vendor relationships
+1. *Manage vendor relationships*

-- Develop sourcing strategies
+2. *Develop sourcing strategies*

-- Define procurement catalogs
+3. *Define procurement catalogs*

-- Define policies and procedures for procurement
+4. *Define policies and procedures for procurement*

-- Plan supply
+5. *Plan supply*

-- Procure materials and services
+6. *Procure materials and services*

-- Process vendor invoices
+7. *Process vendor invoices*

-- *Issue and settle vendor payments* (the article that you're currently reading)
+8. *Issue and settle vendor payments* (the article that you're currently reading)

-- Manage vendor debits and chargebacks
+9. *Manage vendor debits and chargebacks*

-- Create and process promissory notes
+10. *Create and process promissory notes*

-- Process vendor rebates and incentives
+11. *Process vendor rebates and incentives*

-- Analyze vendor performance
+12. *Analyze vendor performance*

 ## Related resources